 Know Before Visiting South Bohemia

 When traveling to different areas in South Bohemia, you need to check what you can expect because there are places where you need good walking shoes and other places where you need a swimsuit.
 When tipping, judge the service on its efficiency rather than a smile!
 To be on the safe side, count your change when paying for something.
-Keep your money somewhere safe on your person because there are pickpockets everywhere.
+Always be aware of your surroundings ,advice keep your personal stuff at a safe.

 Weather in South Bohemia